safe-global/safe-docs/learn/safe-core/safe-core-account-abstraction-sdk/onramp-kit/integrate-monerium-and-safe.md

 );
 ```

-If the user abandons the session or refreshes the browser, detect and retrieve the stored token on the next session or page load.
-Always `init` the `OnRampKit` instance when the page loads.
+If the user leaves the session or reloads the browser, detect and retrieve the stored token on the next session or page load.
+Always `init` the `SafeOnRampKit` instance when the page loads.

 ```typescript
 const safeMoneriumClient = await onRampKit.open({